Seanad career of Mary Robinson: 14th (1977 – 1981)

-Robinson served as chairman for the of the Social Affairs sub-committee of the Joint Committee on the Secondary Legislation of the European Communities from 1977 to 1987.
+Robinson served as chairman of the Social Affairs sub-committee of the Joint Committee on the Secondary Legislation of the European Communities from 1977 to 1987.

 Wood Quay protests

-In her third term as senator, Robinson was the proposal by Dublin Corporation to construct new administrative headquarters on Wood Quay, one of Europe's best-preserved Viking sites.
+In her third term as senator, Robinson opposed the proposal by Dublin Corporation to construct new administrative headquarters on Wood Quay, one of Europe's best-preserved Viking sites.
 Wood Quay was first excavated in 1974, and in April 1975 Robinson and others raised the issue in the senate; they felt that the National Museum of Ireland were not taking the archaeological finds seriously.
 Robinson served as junior counsel to Donal Barrington, in one of many cases taken to court in an effort protect the site.
 The Labour Party was sympathetic to Robinson's cause, but were wary of antagonising a major trade union, the Local Government and Public Services Union.
 In September 1978, 500 members of the union had marched in support of the demolition.
 The party ultimately advocated for a compromise, whereby the offices would be redesigned and relocated to a part of the Wood Quay site which had already been bulldozed.

-A two day debate on the issue was held on the 6 and 7 December, where a proposal by senator Gus Martin, that would have preserved the entirety of the site, was defeated by a single vote, 21 in favour to 20 against.
+A two-day debate on the issue was held on the 6 and 7 December, where a proposal by senator Gus Martin, that would have preserved the entirety of the site, was defeated by a single vote, 21 in favour to 20 against.
 Robinson did not vote, though if she had the motion still would have failed due to the chairman's casting vote.
 The Labour Party compromise was then put forward, though this was also defeated by a single vote, 19 in favour to 20 against.
 On 30 March 1979 Robinson was selected as a candidate for Dublin Corporation, and she was elected as a councillor that June.
 Despite the fact that following the election 24 out of 45 seats were now occupied by councillors who were against the Wood Quay development, as councillors have little power to direct council activities, they were ultimately unable to change the plans.
 Despite their efforts, Wood Quay was bulldozed and concreted over in 1984, and the controversial Civic Offices were built.
 Robinson served as a councillor until 1983.